 Best 22LR Handguns For Defensive Use

 When .22 LR Is Acceptable

 Everyone should be afforded the protection and guarantee of the 2nd Amendment.
-This includes people who have weak hands that could be ravaged by arthritis or disabled somehow.
-I had an older lady pass through my concealed carry class, and her hands were disabled.
-She couldn’t handle a 9mm, or even a 380 ACP.
+This includes people who have weak hands that could be ravaged by arthritis or other disabilities.
+For example, an older lady in a concealed carry class couldn’t handle a 9mm or even a 380 ACP but shot her .22 LR revolver like a pro and had used it to defend herself years before.

 Considerations for a Defensive .22 LR

 Defensive .22 LR use means addressing the weaknesses of the .22 LR round and embracing its strengths.
 Addressing the firearm’s weaknesses is the most critical factor in success with a .22 LR.
-With the primary concern being reliability and ignition due to the rimfire priming system, we need to find extremely reliable firearms.
+The primary concern is reliability and ignition due to the rimfire priming system, so we need to find extremely reliable firearms.

+Best 22LR Handguns For Defensive Use